ShambhuNangare/AIS2025INTERN_Shambho_Nangare/README.md

 # Python Task 2
-Task overview
+Task Overview
-  1.Conditionals(if-else).Exanples.
+  * Conditionals(if-else).Exanples.
-  2.Loops : For loop and while loop.Examples
+  * Loops : For loop and while loop.Examples
-  3.Data manipulation using for loop.
+  * Data manipulation using for loop.
-  4.Control statement: Examples of break, continue, and pass.
+  * Control statement: Examples of break, continue, and pass.
 Explanation and Examples.